wiseman-timelord/Chat-Gradio-Gguf/README.md

 - We use a calculation of `1.125`, the calculation is `TotalVRam /((ModelFileSize * 1.125) / NumLayers = LayerSize) = NumLayersOnGpu`.
 - For downloading large files such as LLM in GGUF format, then typically I would use  [DownLord](https://github.com/wiseman-timelord/DownLord), instead of lfs.
 - This project is for a chat interface, and is not intended to overlap with my other projects, `Rpg-Gradio-Gguf`, or the blueprints for, `Code-Gradio-Gguf` or `Agent-Gradio-Gguf`.
+- Afterthought Countdown is, <25 characters then 1s or 26-100 charactrs then 3s or >100 lines then 5s, cooldown before proceeding, enabling cancelation relative to input.

 ### Model Label Keywords...
 Keywords in model label will dynamically adapt the prompt appropriately...